-Auditing your Digital Technology
+Auditing or contextualising your Digital Technology

 Use the Digital Technology Audit template to help you do this.
 Once you have completed the digital technology audit use the Digital Technology Planning Template to list issues, details, assign priority, and allocate timescales.

 At this stage you might feel a bit overwhelmed!
-It’s normal for cultural organizations to get a fright at this stage, particularly if the IT set up and digital developments have previously been ad hoc or piecemeal.
+It’s normal for cultural organisations to get a fright at this stage, particularly if the IT set up and digital developments have previously been ad hoc or piecemeal.
 But you know where you are at, now.
 The next stage of The AmbITion Approach is the uplifting and exciting part: brainstorming and thinking about where you would like to be!
 You will also be diagnosing what IT and digital developments you will need to implement to get to where you want to be, from where you are now.